Monthly updates for May 2017

 A critical update (Update 0.5) was released today for Microsoft Azure StorSimple Virtual Array.
 On June 30, 2017, we’ll retire storage usage monitoring for StorSimple Virtual Device Series for virtual arrays that are running Update 0.4 or earlier.
 We strongly recommend that you install Update 0.5 for StorSimple Virtual Array before June 30, 2017.
 Update 0.5 contains the fixes required for you to continue the use of storage usage monitoring.

 Windows Server Container support on Azure Service Fabric is now generally available with the Service Fabric runtime 5.6 and SDK 2.6 release.

 Version 2.6.204 of the Azure Service Fabric SDK is now available, along with the 5.6.204 runtime that rolled out to Azure clusters worldwide.

 Azure Stream Analytics on edge devices will extend all the benefits of our unique streaming technology from the cloud down to devices.
-With Stream Analytics on edge devices, we will offer the power of our Complex Event Processing (CEP) solution on edge devices to easily develop and run real-time analytics on multiple streams of data.
+With Stream Analytics on edge devices, we'll offer the power of our Complex Event Processing (CEP) solution on edge devices to easily develop and run real-time analytics on multiple streams of data.

 With minimal effort, users will be able to add Application Insights to their Azure functions and have a powerful tool for monitoring applications.

 Azure Functions Runtime will soon be in preview.
-The Runtime release will extend the innovations in Functions to devices on premises or anywhere outside the Azure cloud.
+The Runtime release will extend the innovations in Functions to devices on premises, or anywhere outside the Azure cloud.

 Azure Functions templates for the Common Data Service (CDS) will be a powerful way to combine data and actions across services and applications, extending the functionality of your PowerApps.